OSINTELProject/Rblogdown/content/Musings/blog-2.md

 +++
-title = "What is Montogmery McFate up to these days?" date = "2021-2-2" tags = ["Human Terrain System", "Irregular Warfare" "Rambling"] categories = ["Category 11"] description = "This is a question I would love to have answered.
+title = "What is Montogmery McFate up to these days?" date = "2021-2-2" tags = ["Human Terrain System", "Irregular Warfare", "Rambling"] categories = ["Category 11"] description = "This is a question I would love to have answered.
 Reasons being, McFate encapsulates a guide to current policy of a US approach to irregular warfare."